Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 One critical aspect that needs understanding is any significant increased power required by sensors with readout involving machine learning, and designs for handling any such thermal load without harming performance.

-\paragraph{LHCb ECAL Upgrade II} The LHCb Upgrade II~\cite{LHCb-Upgrade-II-Framework-TDR}, foreseen to operate after the long-shutdown 4 of the Large Hadron Collider (LHC), will produce data rates of about 200$\,\mathrm{Tb/s}$, necessitating major upgrades of the detector including the front-end (FE) electronics.
+\paragraph{LHCb ECAL Upgrade II} The LHCb Upgrade II~\cite{LHCb-Upgrade-II-Framework-TDR}, foreseen to operate after the Long Shutdown 4 period of the LHC, will produce data rates of about 200$\,\mathrm{Tb/s}$, necessitating major upgrades of the detector including the front-end electronics.
 One example where improvements of the performance are needed is the electromagnetic calorimeter, the so-called PicoCal.
 The readout is based on photo-multiplier tubes (PMTs), which produce a voltage signal proportional to the number of scintillation photons that are produced in the active detector material.
-It is estimated that, in order to cope with the data-rates between the on-detector FE and backend electronics, only two numbers with a similar bit size of around 10-bits can be used to describe the measured pulse-shape in each channel per bunch crossing.
-This dictates that a highly efficient compression algorithm running on the on-detector FE boards is needed in order to persist the pulse-shape information.
-With the pulse shape information, pile-up can be mitigated more efficiently and the energy resolution can be improved.
+To cope with FE-backend data rates, each channel can transmit only two $\sim$10-bit values per bunch crossing to describe the pulse shape, motivating highly efficient on-detector compression to retain this information.
+Preserving pulse-shape information improves pileup mitigation and energy resolution.

-As the on-detector electronics are subject to the high-radiation environment of the LHC, we choose the PolarFire field programmable gate arrays (FPGAs) to implement our compression algorithm.
+As the on-detector electronics are subject to the high-radiation environment of the LHC, PolarFire FPGAs are used to implement the compression algorithm.
 The PolarFire FPGAs use a flash-based architecture which inherently makes them less susceptible to single event upsets (SEUs).
-In order to allow for a broader adoption of machine learning on those FPGAs by the community, we have extended the \texttt{hls4ml}~\cite{duarte2018fast,hls4ml} framework to also include support for the PolarFire FPGAs.
+In order to allow for a broader adoption of machine learning on those FPGAs by the community, the \hlsfml~\cite{duarte2018fast,hls4ml} framework is extended to also include support for the PolarFire FPGAs.